scrtlabs/SecretNetwork/docs/upgrades/howto-secretnetwork-upgrade.md

 # HOWTO Romulus Upgrade

+** These are notes provided by SecretNodes.org and other contributors that we used to test and develop the final upgrade instructions **

+* DO NOT use these instructions for the actual Romulus Upgrade procedure *

 The [rebranding proposal](https://explorer.cashmaney.com/proposals/13) passed on-chain, and this mandates a hard fork.

 The network needs to decide on a block number to fork from.